mikamooo/8-Puzzle/README.md

 ***Tester***

-Running the tester version uses the text file test_puzzles.txt to compare and print the expected results of the test cases to the calculated results.
+Running the tester version uses the text file, test_puzzles.txt, to compare and print the expected results of the test cases to the calculated results.

 To compile, use the command: make tester